BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 For Heidegger, philosophy had too long forced beings into rigid metaphysical categories.
 He sought a return to the phenomena themselves---to what is disclosed in practice and use, rather than detached theorization.

 Husserl asked: How do we experience the world in consciousness?
 Heidegger asks: How does the world show itself to us because we are already beings involved in it?

+## What is Dasein?

+*Dasein* is Heidegger's neologism for the individualized, world-related existence that relates to itself, to others, and to things, while always already carrying with it an understanding of "*Being*".
+Through a careful and accurate description of our existence, Heidegger hoped to gain a better understanding of Being as such, that is, **what it means to be (at all)**.

+Dasein is an entity---a being—just as dogs and cats, stones and paths are beings.
+However, Heidegger's concern was not with the question of what it is like to be a particular being---for example, to be a Dasein---but rather with the question of what Being itself is at all.
+Since Dasein always already has an understanding of Being, Heidegger hoped that by investigating and describing Dasein, one might find an answer to the question of Being as such.

+This approach appears circular: we investigate Dasein in order to understand Being, and thereby, among other things, come to understand Dasein better.
+But this *hermeneutic circle*, even if it may never end, is not a vicious one.
+According to Heidegger, we simply need to enter it in the right way.
+*Being and Time* {cite}`heidegger:1927` is therefore a hermeneutical text.

+A good analogy for such circular understanding is learning a new language.
+We must begin with certain words in the foreign language that mean something defined by other words in that same language.
+We first learn these words imprecisely or even incorrectly, only to learn them again later, more precisely.
+We interpret the whole through the parts, and the parts through the whole, back and forth.
+This process continues until we move from a vague to a clear understanding of a text.

+The investigation of Dasein requires learning a new vocabulary, which means unlearning an existing one.
+Dasein is, in this sense, Heidegger's term for what we all are.
+But it is not an isolated subject; it is not the human being as revealed by biology, psychology, sociology, anthropology, and so on.

+Dasein is a being for whom its own Being is at issue, and which interprets that Being.
+Things encounter it primarily as equipment in use (*ready-to-hand*, *zuhanden*), not as neutral objects (*present-at-hand*, *vorhanden*).
+It always already lives within worldly relations (work, equipment, fellow humans, projects).

+That is why Heidegger speaks of existentials (care, temporality, being-with) rather than of categories (properties of things).
+Dasein is neither pure consciousness nor merely an individual (it is always already being-with).
+It is not a subject or an "I-thing" set over against a world, but rather it is on the basis of a world and of others.
+It *dwells* in the world.

+Certainly, Dasein can also approach the world as though it were separate from it, thereby disclosing it in a particular way.
+At times, such a theoretical stance may be necessary (especially in science and Heidegger is not against science).
+But most of the time, we do not experience ourselves as isolated subjects separated from the world.
+Most of the time, we do not even experience ourselves as subjects at all, but as a referential whole.
+For example, when we brush our teeth, change our clothes, open the door, wait for the train, clean the house, and so on, we do not reflect on or differentiate the simple relations that gather around us.

 (sec-essense-of-technology)=
 ## The Essence of Technology